apache/mesos/docs/testing-patterns.md

 AWAIT_READY(slaveReregisteredMessage);
 ~~~

 However, this won't work if we want to intercept a message sent to an actor (technically a `UPID`) that lives in another OS process.
-For example, `CommandExecutor` spawned by a slave will live in a separate OS process, though master and slave instances live in the same OS process together with our test (see `mesos/src/tests/cluster.hpp`).
+For example, `CommandExecutor` spawned by a agent will live in a separate OS process, though master and agent instances live in the same OS process together with our test (see `mesos/src/tests/cluster.hpp`).
 The wait in this code will fail:

 ~~~{.cpp}
 Future<ExecutorRegisteredMessage> executorRegisteredMessage =